6 Different kinds of web app development

 They are usually developed in HTML and CSS.
 However, animated objects such as banners, GIFs, videos, etc., may also be included and shown in them.
 They can also be developed with jQuery and Ajax.

 In addition, modifying the contents of static web apps is not easy.
 To do this, you first have to download the HTML code, then modify it and finally upload it again to the server.
-And these changes can only be made by the webmaster or by the development company that planned and designed the app in the first place.
+These changes can only be made by the webmaster or by the development company that planned and designed the app in the first place.

 Examples of static web app development include professional portfolios or digital curriculums.
 Similarly, a webpage introducing a company could also make use of this kind of web application to display its contact information or the like.